piffpaffpuff/woocommerce-delivery-notes/readme.txt

 5. Help tabs on the plugin's settings page with some info and important plugin links.
 [Click for larger image view](http://www.wordpress.org/extend/plugins/woocommerce-delivery-notes/screenshot-5.png)

 == Changelog ==

+= 1.4.1 =
+* FIX: Logo uploader button.
+* UPDATE: Indicate when the print page is loading.

 = 1.4 =
 * ATTENTION: For custom template creators: This update breaks your custom template because of some new features.
 Please update your template PHP code and CSS.